 We are an experienced team of Sydney based Chinese Medicine practitioners who provide a fully comprehensive, pro-active, integrated approach to prevention and treatment of disease, in complement with doctors and specialists across several fields of medicine.
 Our areas of interest include: Male and Female Infertility, Chronic Complex Disease, and Clinical Research.

-Fertility Health is our team with significant experience treating infertile men and women, and gynaecological conditions.
+Fertility Health is our team at Rozelle Acupuncture and Chinese Medicine Centre (RACM) with significant experience treating infertile men and women, and gynaecological conditions.

 The CM team who treats Chronic Complex Disease works with a wide range of illnesses including Cancer, Cardio Vascular Disease, Mental Health, Digestive Disorders, Chronic Infections, Autoimmune Diseases, and Muscular Skeletal, and Chronic Pain and Injuries.

 All members of our team are registered Chinese medicine practitioners with AHPRA (Australian Health Practitioner Regulation Agency) and are also members of AACMA (Australian Acupuncture and Chinese Medicine Association).

 The RACM team has been based on Darling Street, Rozelle, Sydney, for nearly 30 years.
 Our Director, Jann Mehmet, dreamed of providing an exceptional Chinese medicine service staffed by groups of CM practitioners with exceptional skills and experience in specific health modalities, and that is why we think of ourselves as ‘The Health Centre’.
 Jann Mehmet has been in practice for nearly three decades and most of her team have worked together for many years.
 We have a busy clinic and provide more than 9,000 treatments a year.